Diversity Is Beautiful … Isn't It?

 Well, I'm not an Elf, so should I not write about Elves?
 I'm not a man, so should I have no male characters?

 Am I only allowed to write about married middle-aged white women, with kids, who are straight, religious, moderate, with a bad dye job, crippling anxiety and depression, and graves disease?

 That sounds like a recipe for failure.
-If I somehow managed to publish that book, I could see it collecting dust on a bookstore shelf or landing in the dreaded DNF (Did Not Finish) pile.
+If I somehow managed to publish that book, I could see it collecting dust on a bookstore shelf or landing in someone's dreaded DNF (Did Not Finish) pile.

 Stop telling writers what they can or cannot write.

 Don't ask for more diversity, more representation, and then turn around and - in that same breath - scold writers when they do exactly what you asked for.

 And, to my fellow writers, you're not going to please everyone.
 No matter how many beta readers you have, no matter how many sensitivity readers you hire, someone, somewhere will be offended and make a huge mountain out of a mole hill.

 So, as I have said before, write what you want to write, and add as many colorful and interesting characters to your story as you would like.

 I guarantee the number of readers you offend will pale in comparison to the number of readers who will fall in love with your story, because you wrote from the heart, and those are the stories that last throughout time.